anders-n08/tmux-popup/README.md

 # tmux floating terminal script

 Add script to your path.
 Bind it to a key.
+Same key to activate/deactivate.

 tmux.conf